 - Burgerfest – This unique two-day food and cultural festival takes place over the first weekend in September.
 The largest festival of burgers and BBQ in Europe, it offers plenty of fun, food and events like cooking shows with grill masters from across the globe who introduce new techniques and trends for preparing burgers.

-- Autumn International Music Festival – For two weeks in September every year, this popular music festival celebrates the work of the nation’s most famous classical composer, Antonin Dvorak.
+- Autumn International Music Festival – For 2 weeks in September every year, this popular music festival celebrates the work of the nation’s most famous classical composer, Antonin Dvorak.
 It includes performances by some of the top chamber ensembles, orchestras and soloists in the world.

 - St. Wenceslas International Festival – The St. Wenceslas Festival is traditionally held around September 28, the national holiday that commemorates the death of the Czech prince, St. Wenceslas.
 Celebrations take place across the country, including Prague, which sees a variety of sacred music, including gospel, chants and choral music.

 Prague in October

 - Strings of Autumn – The Strings of Autumn is an eclectic program of music performances.
 It features musicians from around the world who perform everything from baroque and avant-garde jazz to classic and contemporary Swiss yodeling.
 It runs for more than a month starting in about mid-October each year.

 - Signal Light Festival – For four days in October, this festival brings artists from across the globe to Prague’s historical buildings and iconic landmarks to create interactive light installations, site-specific projections, and video mapping.
 At dusk, the city is magnificently illuminated to brighten dreary days of fall.